Looking for fun things to do with the kids?

 Location: corner of King and Flinders Street, Melbourne

 The Royal Botanic Gardens Victoria, Melbourne Gardens is a short walk from the CBD.
 The gardens have a collection of over 8,500 plant species from around the world, including camellias, rainforest flora, and succulents.
 Be sure to visit the Ian Potter Foundation Children’s Garden, educational activities in the Arid Garden, and the whimsical Fallen White Oak seating area.
-Families may collect Seek and Find Nature Cards or travel on the Explorer (kids ride for FREE on the Kids Explorer Bus during the school holidays) around the gardens.

 Location: Birdwood Avenue, Melbourne